jasperdewaard/Proza-Libre/README.md

 1. Generate a ttf from the vfb file in Fontlab

-2. Download and install the latest version of ttfautohint (http://www.freetype.org/ttfautohint/#download)
+2. Download and install the latest version of ttfautohint. http://www.freetype.org/ttfautohint/#download

 3. Use the Control Instructions File in ttfautohint to generate the hinted ttf